benbalter/site-inspector/README.md

 end
 ```

-Which can be then be used by calling:
+This check can then be used as follows:
 ```
 domain.canonical_endpoint.mention.mentions_ben?
 ```